makinacorpus/DbToolsBundle/docs/content/getting-started/flavors.md

   file `config/db-tools.php`,
 - configure the package to your needs.

 The configuration file is quite well self-documented, you should not be lost in configuring the package.
 If necessary, get help from the *Symfony* documentation by following the YAML format examples.

+Keep in mind that `db-tools:check` command is available to validate that everything is operational.

 [1]: https://laravel.com/docs/12.x/packages#package-discovery